Q5 Cyberbullying: Bystander vs. Upstander

 Now it is your turn to identify these roles in different chat logs where cyberbullying has taken place.

-• The first Chat Log Analysis was the training example that was completed as a whole team.
+Step 2.
+Once in the App, the first Chat Log Analysis was the training example that was completed as a whole team so you may scroll down past that Chat Log.

 MITECS Michigan Integrated Technology Competencies for Students, and